sdmx-twg/sdmx-csv/data-message/docs/sdmx-csv-field-guide.md

   - If option `labels=both` (see *[here](#optional-parameters)*): The ID and the localised name of the component reported in that column separated by the term ": ", e.g. `DIM1: Dimension 1`.
   - If option `labels=name` (see *[here](#optional-parameters)*): An additional column is added right after the component identification column containing the localised name of the component reported in the previous column.
 - Any other custom column contains a custom but unique term, e.g. `UPDATED`.
-- In case all contained sub-sequent rows contain strictly the same information, it is possible to condense the message by extending the related column header field with the equal character "=" and the content of the subsequent rows for this column, e.g. `STRUCTURE[;]=DATAFLOW`, `STRUCTURE_ID=ESTAT:NA_MAIN(1.6.0)`, `STRUCTURE_ID=ESTAT:NA_MAIN(1.6.0): National Accounts Main Aggregates`, `ACTION=I`.
+- In case all contained sub-sequent rows contain strictly the same information, it is possible to condense the message by extending the related column header field with the equal character "=" and the content of the subsequent rows for this column, e.g. `STRUCTURE[;]=dataflow`, `STRUCTURE_ID=ESTAT:NA_MAIN(1.6.0)`, `STRUCTURE_ID=ESTAT:NA_MAIN(1.6.0): National Accounts Main Aggregates`, `ACTION=I`.
 In this case, the content of the subsequent rows for this column can be left empty.

 ## Column content (all rows after header)

-- The first column contains: `DATAFLOW`, `DATASTRUCTURE` or `DATAPROVISION`, depending on type of artefact for which the data contained in the message are defined: dataflow, data structure definition or data provision agreement.
+- The first column contains: `dataflow`, `datastructure` or `dataprovision`, depending on type of artefact for which the data contained in the message are defined: dataflow, data structure definition or data provision agreement.
 - The second column contains:
   - Default: The artefact identification information in the form *AGENCY:ARTEFACT_ID(VERSION)*(1), e.g. `ESTAT:NA_MAIN(1.6.0)`.
   - If option `labels=both` (see *[here](#optional-parameters)*): The artefact identification information and its localised name separated by the term ": ", e.g. `ESTAT:NA_MAIN(1.6.0): National Accounts Main Aggregates`.